• Skip to content

 The 2017 Land Rover Discovery Sport is available in three trims: SE ($37,695), HSE ($42,195), and HSE Luxury ($46,595).
 Add $995 for the destination charge.

-Standard equipment includes eight-way partial leather seats, a leather-wrapped steering wheel, a center console with a sliding armrest, dual-zone climate control, a 10-speaker audio system, mood lighting, cruise control, a rear parking aid, and a rear view camera.
+Standard equipment includes eight-way partial leather seats, a leather-wrapped steering wheel, a center console with a sliding armrest, dual-zone climate control, a 10-speaker audio system, mood lighting, cruise control, a rear parking aid, and a rearview camera.

 Upgrades and options are many and include Xenon headlights with LED signature, larger wheels, grained leather seats, a navigation system, and a 10-speaker Meridian sound system.
 A fixed panoramic roof and a powered gesture tailgate are also available.

-2017 Land Rover Discovery SportThe Discovery Sport’s cabin is airy and bright, and features high-quality materials and the precise fit and finish you’d expect of it.
+The Discovery Sport’s cabin is airy and bright, and features high-quality materials and the precise fit and finish you’d expect of it.

 The instrument panel has a pair of oval recesses at each corner featuring the speedometer and odometer.
 In the middle is a digital display.

-The center stack comes with a colorful rectangular display, climate vents, and the knobs and switches to control the climate system.
+2017 Land Rover Discovery SportThe center stack comes with a colorful rectangular display, climate vents, and the knobs and switches to control the climate system.
 At the base of the stack is an open area for your smartphone.
 You’ll find all types of connectivity ports — USB 3.0, auxiliary, and 12-volt outlets inside the console.

-The transmission shifter is a dial and the top sits flush with the surface when the engine is off, emerging once the ignition is on.
-However, this particular dial may be the SUV’s weakest point.
 Not a few times did it refuse to budge at first attempt and it doesn’t have the smoothness you’d expect.
 I don’t mind dials, as long as they work as intended, but give me a transmission shift stick anytime.

 Front and rear cup holders and in-door beverage holders assure you that you’re never without a drink when properly stocked.
 One of the strongest points of this SUV is the standard storage area — it rivals the size of other small SUVs in roominess.
-Drop the second-row seats and you have even more space to work with, although those seats don’t quite rest flush with the floor.
-Happily, there is a spare underneath the storage area — a donut, but at least a spare is present.

 2017 Land Rover Discovery Sport